ashwin-lingerkar/AppProject/README.md

-# AppProject integrated with jenkins
+# AppProject integrated with jenkins CICD